neighbor-ryan/neighbor-ryan.github.io/ebikes.md

     - [PoV: Moving House](#pov-moving-house): I moved across town – with 2wks of stuff – by ebike
   - [Health](#health)
   - [Fun](#fun)
-  - [Car sewers](#car-sewers): cars make streets miserable for everyone not in a car; doing this to 100% of streets is an extreme choice.
+  - [Car sewers](#car-sewers): cars make streets miserable for everyone not in a car; doing this to 100% of streets is extreme, and terrible policy.
 - [Getting Started](#getting-started)
   - [Bike Shares](#bike-shares): try some rental bikes (or scooters, etc.)
   - [Renting](#renting): rent a few types of bikes before buying one